-Every year, 10,000 women in the U.S. get cervical cancer.
+The American Cancer Society projected that 13,800 new cases of cervical cancer would be diagnosed in 2020.
 The good news is that cervical cancer can be treated.
 After establishing the stage of cervical cancer, your doctor can recommend your treatment options.
 The choice of treatment depends largely on the stage of the disease at the time of diagnosis.
 Following your doctor’s recommendations after an HPV diagnosis can help you catch precancerous signs or cancer at a very early stage.

 Other HPV-related cancers are also treatable when identified early.
 Just remember that the overwhelming majority of HPV infections do not lead to cervical cancer.